Doc Hammer

 Eric "Doc" Hammer (born February 2, 1967) is an American voice actor, musician, writer and artist.
-He performed in the gothic rock bands Requiem in White from 1985 to 1995 and Mors Syphilitica from 1995 to 2002, both with his then-wife Lisa Hammer.
-His film credits include a number of Lisa's projects—released through their own production company Blessed Elysium—in which he participated as a writer, actor, composer, designer, and visual effects artist.
+He performed in the gothic rock bands Requiem in White from 1985 to 1995 and Mors Syphilitica from 1995 to 2002.
 He also composed the music for the 1997 film A, B, C...
 Manhattan.
 He and Christopher McCulloch are the co-creators, writers, and editors of the animated television series The Venture Bros.
 (2004–2020), in which Hammer voices several recurring characters including Billy Quizboy, Henchman 21, Dr. Mrs. The Monarch, and Dermott Fictel.
 The show is produced through Hammer and McCulloch's company Astro-Base Go.
 Hammer is also the guitarist and lead vocalist of the band Weep, which formed in 2008.
 In 2021, Hammer founded the band Pageant Girls with vocalist Ivy Jaff.

 Early life

 Hammer was born in Ledyard, Connecticut.
 He has stated that his hair naturally grows in both black and blonde, a condition he attributes to "a pigmentation problem or a birthmark or something.
 But my hair is naturally like this...
 Kinda.
 Because my eyebrows are black, I used to dye my whole head that color.
 Also, I used to enjoy looking like Dracula for some asinine reason."
 He lives with Ménière's disease, a disorder of the inner ear that can affect hearing and balance.
 He is a self-taught oil painter.